mgaitan/autopep723/docs/contributing.md

 ## Code of Conduct

 We follow a zero-tolerance policy for harassment of any kind.
 Be respectful and inclusive in all interactions.

+## Other Ways to Contribute

+### Review Pull Requests
+Reviewing PRs is a valuable way to contribute!
+Look for open pull requests and provide constructive feedback on code quality, testing, and documentation.

 ## Questions?